prey/prey-node-client/README.md

 # Prey Node.js client

-Asynchronous, event-driven client for the [Prey anti-theft software](http://preyproject.com), written in Node.
+Asynchronous, event-driven client for the [Prey anti-theft software](http://preyproject.com), written in Node.js.

-## What is Prey
+## What is Prey?

 Good question.